-As defined in the award criteria, the Erasmus Plan objectives need to achieve a balance between being realistic and ambitious enough to achieve impact.
+As defined in the award criteria, the Erasmus Plan objectives need to achieve a balance between being realistic and at the same time ambitious enough to achieve impact.
 This element is strongly linked with the concept of proportionality, as explained under 'General principles'.
-Therefore, while the award criterion clearly focuses in the application form section 'Erasmus Plan: Objectives', the experts must take into account the context presented in other parts of the application form.
+Therefore, while the award criterion clearly focuses in the application form section 'Erasmus Plan: Objectives', the experts must take into account the context presented in other parts of the application form when conducting their evaluation.

-In addition to the overall assessment of the criterion, experts should carefully examine each proposed objective.
-If the application is approved, the Erasmus Plan objectives are going to become a part of the evaluation criteria for assessing implemented activities and the organisation's overall progress.
-Therefore, each approved objective must be clear and concrete enough to serve that purpose.
-Experts must pay particular attention to how the applicant proposes to track and evaluate the progress of each objective.
+In addition to scoring the criterion, experts need carefully examine each proposed objective while keeping in mind that if the application is approved, the Erasmus Plan objectives are going to become a part of future evaluation criteria for reports that the organisation will submit.
+For this reason, each approved objective must be clear and concrete enough to be implementable and traceable.
+In this context, experts must pay particular attention to how the applicant proposes to track and evaluate the progress of each objective, making sure that it will be possible for the organisation itself and for the National Agency to follow-up on these commitments in the future.

-4. Erasmus Plan: Activities (20 points)
+1.4.
+Erasmus Plan: Activities (20 points)